alexa-games/litexa/docs/book/extensions.md

       // Litexa runtime handlers
     },
     lib: {
-      // Any custom libraries to be merged with Litexa's 'lib' container:
+      // Any custom library properties to be merged with Litexa's
-      // These libraries become available during compilation/runtime.
+      //  'lib' object.
+These libraries properties become available
+      //   during Litexa compilation/runtime.
+      // Each extension should usually contribute none or one,
+      //   named after the extension.
-      // Specifying libraries that name clash with existing Litexa core
+      // Specifying properties that name clash with existing Litexa core
-      // libraries or other extension libraries will throw an error.
+      // libraries or other extensions will throw an error.
+    },
+    formatters: {
+      // different kinds of object to text transformer functions
+      directives: {
+        // takes a directive object, returns text to include in litexa test output }
     }
   }
 }